FabricExile/XBox/README.md

 The latest KL2EDK documentation can be found here: http://documentation.fabricengine.com/FabricEngine/latest/HTML/ExtensionAuthoringGuide/kl2edk.html

+Additional it uses KL2DFG to generate Canvas presets for each function of the API.
+These can be found in the stage output folder after building.

 supported platforms
 ===================

 XBox is currently only actively supported on Windows, should work on all OSes however, since the base library is cross-platform.
-For Fabric Engine 1.14 the extension has to be built using Visual Studio 2010 (through scons).
-For future versions VS 2013 might be used.
+For Fabric Engine 2.0.0 the extension has to be built using Visual Studio 2013 (through scons).

 building
 ========